QuEST-Kit/QuEST/examples/tutorial.md

 > Qubit 0 was measured in state 0
 > Qubit 2 collapsed to 1 with probability 0.499604

-> standby for seeding instructions
+> standby for seeding instructions!

 ----------------------------